nehadotkannaujia/LoginAutomationTest/README.md

 # LoginAutomationTest
-automated tests for login using selenium, JavaScript, mocha, mocha awesome for report generation
+automated tests for login using selenium, JavaScript, mocha, mocha awesome for report generation using POM